ankitnewjobs/ankitnewjobs/README.md

 ##### 📫 Let's Connect:
 I'm always open to connecting with fellow enthusiasts and learners.

-You can contact me on LinkedIn to exchange ideas, experiences, and insights. https://www.linkedin.com/in/ankit-ranjan05/
+Feel free to contact me on LinkedIn to exchange ideas, experiences, and insights. https://www.linkedin.com/in/ankit-ranjan05/

 I look forward to connecting with you and exploring the vast horizons of DevOps together! 🌟